Search The Archive

 As a digital archive of primary-source historical artifacts, the collection materials found in the Canadian Letters & Images Project may contain language and content that modern-day readers may find offensive.
 Materials reflect the view points of their original authors and will more generally tend to reflect their creation era’s racial, ethnic, social and cultural norms in way that may offend modern-day readers.
 Material are presented without editing in order to preserve an factual historical record of the past.

-Our Objectives
+Our Collections

-The materials which comprise this Project come from every part of the country, and from outside the country as well.
+The collections which comprise this Project come from every part of the country, and from outside the country as well.
 In many respects this Project is a partnership with Canadians, as most of the materials found in this Project come from private families who have generously shared those materials with us.

 The most important aspect of the Project’s work is that we do not keep original materials.
 The Canadian Letters and Images Project is seeking to borrow any correspondence, diaries, photographs or other personal materials connected to Canadians at war, home front and battlefront, from any conflict in which Canadians have participated.
 They are then digitized and returned to the family.
 In this manner Canadians can share these important materials from Canada’s past and yet still retain their valued family heirlooms.
 It is due to the generous sharing of these materials that the Project continues to grow.